What is Contact Dermatitis?

 - People who work around chemicals every day in a factory are at increased risk of developing contact dermatitis.

-- Healthcare professionals are at higher risk of developing a latex allergy.
+- Healthcare professionals are at a higher risk of developing a latex allergy.

 - Beauticians and hairdressers are exposed to chemicals in skincare products that can cause a reaction.